learn-co-students/react-initial-state-v-000/README.md

 ```

 ## Conclusion
 While component state is a very powerful feature, it should be used as sparingly as possible.
-We've only defined the
+State is hard to manage and
-initial state here — it's not very exciting, but it's a start.
-Soon, we'll learn how to change the state of our
+can be very easy to lose sight of.
+The more state we introduce in our application, the harder it will be to keep track of
-component to make it more dynamic!
+all of the changes in our data.
+We've only defined the initial state here — it's not very exciting, but it's a start!

 ## Resources
 - [Official React docs on state](https://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#components-are-just-state-machines)